sdr-enthusiasts/gitbook-adsb-guide/foundations/common-tasks-and-info.md

 Later in this guide we will implement a method to automatically restart any unhealthy containers.
 This way, if your SDR "wedges", the container will eventually go unhealthy and be restarted.

-Where practical, I try to include healthchecks in all my images, so as you go through this guide and deploy more containers, you should see a health status whenever you issue the `docker ps` command.
+Where practical, [@mikenye](https://github.com/mikenye) tries to include healthchecks in all his images, so as you go through this guide and deploy more containers, you should see a health status whenever you issue the `docker ps` command.

 ### Reason for healthy/unhealthy?